 What is USDZ?

-USDZ is an archive format based on USD (Universal Scene Description), developed in the open source project OpenUSD.
-It packages scenes (USD), textures and animations into a portable file that iOS/iPadOS and visionOS understand natively - for example in Apple's AR Quick Look.
+USDZ is an archive format based on USD (Universal Scene Description), developed as part of the open-source project OpenUSD.
+It bundles scenes (USD), textures, and animations into a portable file that iOS/iPadOS and visionOS natively support—such as in Apple’s AR Quick Look.

-In short: USD describes the scene - USDZ is the transportable package.
+In short: USD describes the scene – USDZ is the portable package.

-Tip: If you want to build AR as a channel, link this glossary article to your services page Augmented Reality and the AR glossary.
+Tip: If you want to develop AR as a channel, link this glossary article to your services page Augmented Reality and the AR glossary.

 Why is USDZ important for brands?

-- Zero friction: A tap on the USDZ file directly starts the AR preview in Quick Look - perfect for product pages and QR codes in the showroom.
+- Zero-Friction: Tapping the USDZ file directly launches the AR preview in Quick Look—perfect for product pages and QR codes in the showroom.

 - Realistic product testing: scale, material effect and proportions are visible in the real room → Confidence & fewer bad purchases.

-- One asset - many channels: You use the same model for AR, 3D viewers on the web and classic renderings (see 3D Render Studio).
+- One asset—many channels: You can use the same model for AR, 3D viewers on the web, and traditional renderings (see 3D Render Studio).

-- Apple ecosystem: Smooth integration into iOS/visionOS; Apple offers tools such as Reality Composer Pro.
+- Apple Ecosystem: Seamless integration with iOS/visionOS; Apple offers tools such as Reality Composer Pro.

 From Technical Term to Visual Experience